 Step 3.
 Install GlassFish.

 GlassFish should not run under root privileges, to run it as a non-root user we will create a user glassfish.
 If you wish to run glassfish as root simply skip this step and perform everything as root, however, I strongly discourage that.
-The user’s home directory will be glassfish directory:
+The user’s home directory will be the glassfish directory:

 adduser \ --comment 'Glassfish User' \ --home-dir /home/glassfish \ glassfish